 It is the output frequency of a TCXO or OCXO which is specified by the oscillator manufacturer (Example: 10MHz).

 Accuracy is the scale how far apart from the true value.
-Precision is the scale of variation in accuracy over a period of time.
+Stability is the scale of variation in accuracy over a period of time.
 In general, these scales are expressed in ppm（10-6）or ppb(10-9) unit as relative to the value of the nominal frequency (true value).
 The following formula is used to calculate frequency accuracy.

 For example, the nominal frequency is 10,000,000Hz (10MHz) and the actual frequency is 10,000,001Hz, i.e. it is out of alignment by 1Hz.